From the Highlands to the enchanting corners of the cities, there are plenty of romantic places to visit in Scotland.

 Image credit: www.theculturetrip.com

 One for our friends over the bridge.
 Take a romantic stroll up to the iconic extinct volcano best known as Arthur’s Seat.
 From the summit you can enjoy glorious panoramic views of Scotland’s capital city Edinburgh and right across the River Forth to the Kingdom of Fife.
-Pack a couple of travel cups with piping hot tea and a couple of biscuits and head up earl evening to catch the glowing sunset.
+Pack a couple of travel cups with piping hot tea and a couple of biscuits and head up early evening to catch the glowing sunset.
+It's the perfect spot for a romantic picnic.

 If you’d prefer a walk that’s a little less steep and rocky then you also take a walk around Holyrood Park at lower ground surrounding Arthur’s Seat.